matthalliday/Skeleton/README.md

 It's pretty barebones, so it won't be for everyone.
 If other templates, boilerplates or frameworks didn't quite work out for you, then you might appreciate this one.

 ## Instructions
 The default setup will be suitable for most people, but making customizations is easy too.
-If you change the `assets` directory structure, be sure to update the relative paths found in `index.html` and `build.sh`.
+If you change the `assets` directory structure, be sure to update the relative paths found in `index.html` and `package.json`.

-1. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
-The latest version is recommended (currently 2.3.1), but should work back to 2.0.
-1. Install [Sass](http://sass-lang.com/install).
-The latest version is recommended (currently 3.4.22), but should work back to 3.3.0.
+1. Install [Node.js](https://nodejs.org/).
+The latest stable version is recommended (currently 7.2.0).
-3. Ensure that `build.sh` is executable.
-If it isn't, run `chmod +x build.sh`.
+2. Run `npm install` to get all dependencies (currently just node-sass).
-4. Run `./build.sh` to compile Sass & watch for changes.
+3. Run `npm run build` to compile Sass & watch for changes.

 ## Acknowledgements
 Thanks to everyone involved with [HTML5 Boilerplate](http://html5boilerplate.com).
 It's a fantastic project made by people way smarter than me.
 This project wouldn't exist without all your hard work.